-A technique to measure interest in a businesses services based on a lead’s behaviour.
-Typically based on scoring interaction with different types of content, with points potentially taken away for inactivity.
+A technique to measure interest or engagement in business services based on a lead’s behaviour.
+Typically based on scoring based on interaction with different types of content, with points potentially taken away for inactivity.
 The higher the score, the more interested a lead is and therefore better suited for a sales conversation.
-Typically, leads are graded from 1 (High-est interest) to 5 (lowest interest)
+Typically, leads are graded from 1 (Highest engagement or interest) to 4 (lowest engagement or interest)

-A technique to measure of fit with an organizations services based on profile information such as job title, company size or sector.
-Typically leads are graded from A (Best fit) to E (poorest fit).
+A technique to measure fit with an organization’s services based on profile information such as job title, company size or sector.
+Typically leads are graded from A (Best fit) to D (poorest fit).

 The chart below shows the relationship between lead scoring and grading defining four seg-ments of leads.
 Lead scoring and grading breaks these down further based on the codes shown on the axis.
 Highest scores top right are A1 and lowest scores, in the bottom left are E4 (some businesses may break this down with a different granularity, for example to A1 to C3 or A1 to E5).
 Note that the terminology of lead scoring and grading may over-lap; it’s commonplace to base lead scoring solely on fit (without behaviour), in this case it is confusingly still called lead scoring although, strictly it is lead grading.

-People with lower scores such as C1, C2 or B3, B4 are added to lead nurture segments where there is no proactive approach to contact leads since the purchase may not occur immediately.
+People with lower scores such as C3 to D4 are added to lead nurture segments where there is no proactive approach to contact leads since the purchase may not occur immediately.